SabreTools/BinaryObjectScanner/README.md

 - [NDecrypt](https://github.com/SabreTools/NDecrypt) - NDS (Nitro) and 3DS cart image file layouts and documentation, though not encrypt/decrypt.

 Please visit our sibling project, [DRML](https://github.com/TheRogueArchivist/DRML), the DRM Library for a more in-depth look at some of the protections detected.

+## Compatibility Notes

+Binary Object Scanner strives to have both full compatibility for scanning across .NET versions as well as across OSes.
+Unfortunately, this is not always the case.
+Please see the below list for known compatibility issues.

+- **7-zip archive** - Extraction is only supported on .NET Framework 4.6.2 and higher due to `SharpCompress` support limitations
+- **bzip2 archive** - Extraction is only supported on .NET Framework 4.6.2 and higher due to `SharpCompress` support limitations
+- **gzip archive** - Extraction is only supported on .NET Framework 4.6.2 and higher due to `SharpCompress` support limitations
+- **MS-CAB** - Extraction is only supported in Windows x86 builds running .NET Framework 4.5.2 and higher due to native DLL requirements
+- **MSI** - Extraction is only supported on .NET Framework 4.0 and higher due to `OpenMcdf` support limitations
+- **MoPaQ** - Extraction is only supported in Windows x86 builds running .NET Framework 4.5.2 and higher due to native DLL requirements
+- **PKZIP and derived files (ZIP, etc.)** - Extraction is only supported on .NET Framework 4.6.2 and higher
+- **RAR archive** - Extraction is only supported on .NET Framework 4.6.2 and higher due to `SharpCompress` support limitations
+- **Tape archive** - Extraction is only supported on .NET Framework 4.6.2 and higher due to `SharpCompress` support limitations
+- **xz archive** - Extraction is only supported on .NET Framework 4.6.2 and higher due to `SharpCompress` support limitations

 ## Protections Detected